Site Map | Search Warsailors.com |Merchant Fleet Main Page | Warsailors.com Home

 Aug.
 8 Dakar Oslo Aug.
 23 Independent Via Kirkwall.

-Subsequent voyages, Page 3 above
+Subsequent voyages, Page 3 above.

 Some Convoy Voyages & Misc.:

-For information on voyages made prior to and in between those mentioned here, please see the documents received from the Norwegian archives and Hague's Voyage Record above.
+For information on voyages made prior to and in between those mentioned here, please see the documents received from the Norwegian archives and A. Hague's Voyage Record above.
 Follow the convoy links provided for more details on them, several Norwegian ships took part.

 Later that month she headed to New York, then on to St. John, N.B. and Halifax, joining Convoy HX 241, which had originated in New York on May 25-1943.
-Kronprinsessen joined the convoy from Halifax on May 29, taking up station 84.
+Kronprinsessen joined the convoy from Halifax on May 29, taking station 84.
 She was bound for Manchester with general cargo, and was the only Norwegian ship joining from Halifax, but others had joined in New York.
-She arrived Manchester on June 13, and later returned across the Atlantic in Convoy ON 191*, which left Liverpool on July 1 and arrived New York on the 15th.
+She arrived Manchester on June 13 (Page 1), later returning across the Atlantic in Convoy ON 191*, which left Liverpool on July 1 and arrived New York on the 15th.
 At the end of that month we find her in Convoy HX 250 from New York, general cargo for Liverpool, where she arrived Aug.
 12. According to the Commodore's notes for this convoy, she was one of several ships of 10 1/2 knots and over that had been detached at 11:00 on Aug.
 11 in order to proceed independently to Mersey.
 She subsequently joined the westbound Convoy ON 199*, departing Liverpool on Aug.
 26, arriving New York Sept.
 9; Kronprinsessen, however, was bound for Philadelphia, where she arrived on the 10th, according to Page 2 of the archive documents.
-From there, she proceeded to Hampton Roads and on to Port Said, (Convoy UGS 19 - ref. external link provided in the table above).
+From there, she proceeded to Hampton Roads and on to Port Said (Convoy UGS 19 - ref. external link provided in the table above).

-* German bombers, stationed in the south of France, posed a more serious threat to allied shipping in the Mediterranean than the U-boats did at this time, their primary goal being the large UGS convoys from the U.S. carrying supplies to the allied forces in Italy.
+German bombers, stationed in the south of France, posed a more serious threat to allied shipping in the Mediterranean than the U-boats did at this time, their primary goal being the large UGS convoys from the U.S. carrying supplies to the allied forces in Italy.
 On the other hand, the convoys' anti aircraft defence system was very strong, with aircraft patrolling night and day.
 Additionally, the merchant ships' own armament played a part in the defence, as did the squadrons stationed in North Africa and the special anti aircraft cruisers which often joined the escorts from Gibraltar, as well as the radar installations in the escorts which could detect the aircraft early and thereby give the convoys time to prepare for attack.

 POST WAR: